-This is the eighteenth post in my 31 Days of Living on Less Series.
+This is the twenty-seventh post in my 31 Days of Living on Less Series.
 If you'd like to read all the posts in order, go to Day 1.

 One of the ways I've found to save money in the kitchen is to keep food simple.
 Rather than making elaborate dishes, I pretty much stick to the basics.
 I do really enjoy cooking special recipes, but often they're more expensive, so I save them for special occasions.

 Here are a few simple meals we enjoy: